From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Q-Learning with Set Convergence

 The proof of Corollary \ref{co:sc} is provided in Appendix \ref{pf:co:sc}.
-Notably, the dependence on the desired accuracy level is $\tilde{\mathcal{O}}(\epsilon^{-2})$, which is unimprovable in general.
-While we make the dependence on the size of the state–action space and the seminorm contraction factor explicit, these terms are unlikely to be optimal in light of existing information‐theoretic lower bounds \cite{jin2021towards}.
-It is worth noting, however, that the lower bound in \cite{jin2021towards} was derived under a generative model that provides i.i.d. samples, whereas our analysis considers the more challenging Markovian sampling setting.
+Notably, the dependence on the desired accuracy level is $\tilde{\mathcal{O}}(\epsilon^{-2})$, which is unimprovable in general \cite{jin2021towards}.
+While we make the dependence on the size of the state–action space and the seminorm contraction factor explicit, these terms are unlikely to be optimal in light of existing information‐theoretic lower bounds \cite{jin2021towards,wangoptimal}.
+It is worth noting, however, that the lower bound in \cite{jin2021towards,wangoptimal} was derived under a generative model that provides i.i.d. samples, whereas our analysis considers the more challenging Markovian sampling setting.
 Despite this discrepancy, tightening the dependencies on $|\mathcal{S}||\mathcal{A}|$, $1/(1-\beta)$, and $D_{\min}$, whether through refined analysis or improved algorithmic techniques such as Polyak averaging or variance reduction, remains an important direction for future research.
-That being said, we emphasize that this is the first result to establish last-iterate convergence rate guarantees for model-free $Q$-learning with an asynchronous implementation, one of the most classical and empirically successful RL algorithms.